-In their debut entry into the fast-growing desktop riser category, the QuickStand oozes with Humanscale's trademark modern design aesthetic, making it the best choice for office environments that covet high architectural design.
-Form follows function with a very elegant internal monitor cable routing scheme and a strong desk clamp that attaches to the rear edge of the desk - fully adjustable for varying tabletop depths.
+In their debut entry into the fast-growing desktop riser category, the QuickStand oozes with Humanscale’s trademark modern design aesthetic, making it the best choice for office environments that covet high architectural design.
+Form follows function with a very elegant internal monitor cable routing scheme and a strong desk clamp that attaches to the rear edge of the desk – fully adjustable for varying tabletop depths.
 As you would expect at this end of the price range the monitor and keyboard heights are independently adjustable.
 However, while the monitor position is held stiffly, the keyboard position is not.
 Lacking a quick-release brake there is a tendency for the entire keyboard platform to move downwards with heavy pounding on the keyboard.
 Tension settings can be set to overcome this to some degree, but not entirely.
 This is a gorgeous product that gets the job done, but at this price we think the QuickStand should have a quick-release brake on the keyboard platform adjustment to make it perfect.
-A couple of minor design tweaks would earn this product a 5-star rating from our desktop riser expert review team, but we can wholeheartedly recommend it for those users who are willing to pay a little more for a clean, modern look that won't clash with the elegance of their desk or office.
+A couple of minor design tweaks would earn this product a 5-star rating from our desktop-riser expert review team, but we can wholeheartedly recommend it for those users who are willing to pay a little more for a clean, modern look that will add to the elegance of their desk or office.

 Ships free in 9 – 15 business days

 28” x 11” Work Surface

 Buy on Amazon

 |Positives||Sleek, modern aesthetic.
 Clearly the "looker" of the bunch when compared to any other desktop riser model.
 Depth-adjustable worksurface not found in most desktop risers.
 Built-in cable harness means you're not tangling with a jungle of cords.
 Very quick and easy keyboard height adjustment.|